Scuba diving trips in Antarctica and the Arctic

 - Dry suit with hood

-- 2 separate freeze-protected regulators, because we dive with special bottles with two separate outlets.
-The tanks we are using are 12L steel tanks.
-They are fitted with a “Y” or “H” valve configuration, with DIN or Yoke (INT) adaptable connections.
+- Two freeze-protected regulators.
+(We dive with special bottles that have two separate outlets, and we use 12L steel tanks fitted with a Y or H valve configuration and DIN or Yoke (INT) adaptable connections.)

 - Pressure gauge